geradito/cd0037-API-Development-and-Documentation-project/README.md

 ### Install Dependencies

-1. **PostgreSQL** - also known as Postgres, is a free and open-source relational database management system
+1. **PostgreSQL** - also known as Postgres, is a free and open-source relational database management system.

 2. **Python 3.7** - Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

 3. **Virtual Environment** - We recommend working within a virtual environment whenever using Python for projects.
-This keeps your dependencies for each project separate and organized.
 Instructions for setting up a virual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 4. **PIP Dependencies** - Once your virtual environment is setup and running, install the required dependencies by navigating to the `/backend` directory and running: